 Yes No 12.
 Investigational Product (IP) Check here if not applicable and skip to #13 Is the IP dispensing/accountability complicated?
 Does the IP require special handling or storage?
 If yes, please explain the special handling/storage requirements Does the site have storage space and/or equipment to accommodate and monitor the IP?
 If no, will the sponsor provide the necessary equipment?
-42 Does the site require special staff to monitor, reconcile and/or dispense the IP?
+Does the site require special staff to monitor, reconcile and/or dispense the IP?
 13. Risk/Benefit Are the risks associated with study procedures/product(s) balanced by potential benefits?
 Comment on the risks/benefits: Will our study participants benefit directly from the study?
-14. Budget Do the projected study payments exceed the costs to Wills?
+14. Budget (Leave blank if budget has not yet been received) Do the projected study payments exceed the costs to Wills?
 If no, explain why Wills should participate in the study (if you believe that Wills should do so).
 Will the Sponsor/CRO negotiate budgetary issues?
 Is there potential for unanticipated expenses?
-Is the Sponsor/CRO willing to amend the budget if amendments are made to the study design of protocol that require additional procedures or timelines for the site? r 🗆 Will the Sponsor/CRO reimburse the site for pre-screening activities and screen-fails?
-Will the Sponsor/CRO reimburse the site for outside medical record requests as needed for eligibility assessment or patient management? y Will the Sponsor/CRO reimburse for obtaining records related to SAEs?
-Sig gnature of person completing form Date Pri incipal Investigator Signature Date
+Is the Sponsor/CRO willing to amend the budget if amendments are made to the study design or protocol that require additional procedures or timelines for the site?
+Will the Sponsor/CRO reimburse the site for pre-screening activities and screen-fails?
+Will the Sponsor/CRO reimburse the site for outside medical record requests as needed for eligibility assessment or patient management?
+Will the Sponsor/CRO reimburse for obtaining records related to SAEs?

+Signature of person completing form